EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cCycleDisturbance_WROASTED`: move all vegetation carbon pools except reserve to respective flow target when there is disturbance
+- `cCycleDisturbance_WROASTED`: Moves carbon in reserve pool to slow litter pool, and all other carbon pools except reserve pool to their respective carbon flow target pools during disturbance events.

-- `cCycleDisturbance_cFlow`: move all vegetation carbon pools except reserve to respective flow target when there is disturbance
+- `cCycleDisturbance_cFlow`: Moves carbon in all pools except reserve to their respective carbon flow target pools during disturbance events.

 </details>